Paul Rosenberg (art dealer): New York: 1940–1959

 Rosenberg, his wife, his daughter Micheline and her husband Joseph Robert Schwartz, all travelled via Lisbon, arriving at the Madison Hotel in New York in September 1940.
-There, with the help of well established friends and pieces that he had already disbursed around the world, he established a new gallery at No. 79 East 57th Street.
-The opening was well received by the art world, and garnered a four-page article within Art Digest.
+There, with the help of well-established friends and pieces that he had already disbursed around the world, he established a new gallery at No. 79 East 57th Street.
+The opening was well received by the art world, and garnered a four-page notice within Art Digest.

 From this base post-war, Rosenberg managed to reclaim and re-purchase a number of pieces from his pre-war collection, but these represented less than half of the works he had lost.
-After the end of hostilities, he personally travelled to Paris to hear the tales of the family chauffeur Louis, who told of the coming of ERR trucks not long after the family had departed.
+After the end of hostilities, he personally traveled to Paris to hear the tales of the family chauffeur Louis, who told of the coming of ERR trucks not long after the family had departed.
 On this first trip, Rosenberg managed to regain the 1918 Picasso portrait of his wife and daughter—one of three—renamed by Göring Mother and Child—from a small museum in Paris.

 Rosenberg later regained a number of pieces after their confiscation by the US Army.
 In 1953, an exhibition of 89 pieces from Rosenberg's personal and private post-war collection were displayed at MoMA.
 These included Nude Reclining by the Sea (1868) by Gustave Courbet, which was taken on 5 September 1941 by the ERR in a raid on Rosenberg's bank vault in Bordeaux together with another 162 of his paintings.
-The Courbet was catalogued at the Jeu de Paume in December 1941.
+The Courbet was cataloged at the Jeu de Paume in December 1941.
 It was later recovered from Göring's personal collection and repatriated to Rosenberg in New York.
 Rosenberg sold it in April 1953 to the New York collector Louis E. Stern, who donated it in 1964 to the Philadelphia Museum of Art.

+He also purchased the Three Musicians (MoMA version) from Pablo Picasso in fall of 1921 and gave it to the MoMA in 1949.

-Alexandre joined his father in New York in 1946 and became a partner in 1952.
+Alexandre P. Rosenberg joined his father in New York in 1946 and became a partner in 1952.
 After the death of his father in 1959 in Neuilly-sur-Seine, Alexandre became the company's principal.
 In 1962 Alexandre was a co-founder and first President of the Art Dealers Association of America, remaining one of the association's permanent board members throughout his life.
-He also served as an adviser to both the American Government and the Internal Revenue Service on matters pertaining to art works.
+He also served as an advisor to both the American Government and the Internal Revenue Service on matters pertaining to art works.
 After Alexandre's premature death in 1987 in London from an aneurysm, while attending the reunion of the US Army Second Armored Division, his wife Elaine took over the business.
 Following the death of Micheline in 2007, the family agreed to donate their grandfather's archives to MoMA, which held a supporting exhibition of the collection in 2010.